alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 which means that each message is delivered once and remains available until a consumer processes it and deletes it.

-AWS SQS queues can be configured to move messages that can not be successfully processed by your application on a secondary queue, known as a dead-letter queue, letting you isolate problematic messages to determine why their processing did not succeed.
+AWS SQS queues can be configured to move messages that cannot be successfully processed by your application on a secondary queue, known as a dead-letter queue, letting you isolate problematic messages to determine why their processing did not succeed.

 #### Provision a standard AWS SQS queue

-Use a Standard queue when the order of the items on your queue is not important and when your application can tolerate occasional duplication of messages.
+Use a standard queue when the order of the items on your queue is not important and when your application can tolerate occasional duplication of messages.

-Run the following in the command line to provision a Standard AWS SQS queue:
+Run the following in the command line to provision a standard AWS SQS queue:

 ```
 cf create-service aws-sqs-queue standard SERVICE_NAME